Updated: Sep 29, 2021

 These take a lot of work though and are best for businesses with a budget.

-Short courses and LinkedIn groups can be lead magnets too, especially if they’re free.
-Few people object to handing over their details if there’s the promise of getting something for nothing.
+Short courses and social media groups can be lead magnets too, especially if they’re free.
+Few people object to handing over their details if there’s the promise of getting something they need.

 As freelancing and small business ownership increases post-pandemic – and platforms like MemberVault make it easy for anyone to run a course – these are an accessible way to build your mailing list and bolster your reputation.
 Short taster courses are also a great way to ease into a more in-depth, paid offer.